AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/convert_commandline.rst

   file and appending ``.trace``.

 :option:`--hw-trigger-traces` :
-  For Nexus units that support the Class 4 HW Watchpoint Trigger feature, the generation of program trace data can be started and stopped in response to watchpoint events.
-When that mechanism is used, in order to interpret the branch trace messages, information about how the triggers were set during the run of the executable needs to be provided.
-For the ``iSystem-5634`` ``trace-source``, |gcvcnv| allows the use of the Instruction Address Compare registers for the ``start/stop`` watchpoints. ``START_ID`` is one of ``IAC1``, ``IAC2``, ``IAC3``, or ``IAC4``, and ``START_ADDR`` is the address set in the IAC identified by ``START_ID``.
+  For Nexus modules that support the Class 4 HW Watchpoint Trigger feature, the generation of program trace data can be started and stopped in response to watchpoint events.
+When this mechanism is used, in order to interpret the Nexus traces, information about how the triggers were set during the run of the executable needs to be provided.
+For the ``iSystem-5634`` trace-source, |gcvcnv| allows the use of the Instruction Address Compare registers for the ``start/stop`` watchpoints. ``START_ID`` is one of ``IAC1``, ``IAC2``, ``IAC3``, or ``IAC4``, and ``START_ADDR`` is the address set in the IAC identified by ``START_ID``.
 The address